TheCuriousCurator/Awesome-Applied-Science-Career/README.md

 # 🚀🚀🚀 Awesome-Applied-Science-Career 🚀🚀🚀

-### The goal of this repo is NOT to be encyclopedic but be helpful, non-repetitive and/or englightenting. ⭐⭐⭐⭐⭐ means must read. 😇
+### The goal of this repo is NOT to be encyclopedic but be helpful, non-repetitive and/or englightenting.

+⭐⭐⭐⭐⭐ means must read. 😇

+I understand that this is a lot.
+Think of this as long term game and you definitely need years to cover so much.

 ## Books
 ### Foundational Books